CLion2/ECS179_Project/ProjectDocument.md

 You should replay any **bold text** with your relevant information.
 Liberally use the template when necessary and appropriate.

-## Producer
+## Producer - None

-**Describe the steps you took in your role as producer.
-Typical items include group scheduling mechanisms, links to meeting notes, descriptions of team logistics problems with their resolution, project organization tools (e.g., timelines, dependency/task tracking, Gantt charts, etc.), and repository management methodology.**

 ## User Interface - Andrei Bayani

 The user interface is split into 2 parts, menus and the HUD.
 The menus are implemented using a CanvasGroup

 **Add an entry for each platform or input style your project supports.**